Logo

 5 criteria for application usability testing

-As you can see, these are subjective criteria, which is why it can be tricky for QA specialists to test your application in a completely unbiased manner.
+Since these criteria are subjective, it can be tricky for QA specialists to test your application in a completely unbiased manner.
 Unbiased testing becomes challenging to organize when your application needs several testing iterations.
 A QA team can get used to unusual behavior and overlook a usability issue.

 Checked functionality